 You might want to think again.
 While FSBO may seem like a good idea, there are several reasons why you should consider using a real estate agent to help sell your home.

 Sticking with DIY for things like small home repairs and crocheting Christmas gifts is best.
 Leave the real estate game to the professionals.
 They can help you:

-Negotiate from a strong standing.
+Negotiate with a strong standing.
 Selling your home is a major business transaction, and there are three stages at which you can expect negotiation and pushback.

-You need a skilled and objective negotiator on your side during these discussions, and an agent can play the bad guy for you to keep everything on your end pleasant and enjoyable.
+You need a skilled and objective negotiator on your side during these discussions, and a real estate agent can play the bad guy for you to keep everything on your end pleasant and enjoyable.

-The dollars you expect to save on commissions to real estate agents in Dallas or Nashville or LA aren’t really all that many when you consider the average cost of a home and the 3% commission compared to the selling price.
-An experienced agent brings expertise in pricing, negotiating skills, and market access to the table, something an owner can’t hope to match.
+The dollars you expect to save on commissions to real estate agents aren’t really all that many when you consider the average cost of a home and the 3% commission compared to the selling price.
+An experienced real estate agent brings expertise in pricing, negotiating skills, and market access to the table, something a home owner can’t hope to match.

 In fact, statistically FSBO homes stay on the market longer (costing owners more every month they linger) and eventually sell for less overall and almost never for asking price in the end.